Overview:

 In the previous article, I discussed some basics of YOLO Algorithm and how it is used in Real-time Object Detection.
 In this article, I will be covering the following:

-• Conversion of YOLOv5 model to TensorFlow formats and many others.
+- Conversion of YOLOv5 model to TensorFlow formats and many others.

-• Conversion of YOLOv3 model to TensorFlow Saved_model, TensorFlowLite, and TensorFlow JS
+- Conversion of YOLOv3 model to TensorFlow Saved_model, TensorFlowLite, and TensorFlow JS

 Problem:

-While building web/mobile applications which use Artificial Intelligence we need models to perform AI.
+While building web/mobile applications that use Artificial Intelligence we need models to perform AI.
 It includes object detection, object classification, and more.
 The size of the models can be huge due to which it can be complicated to use these models in the mobile application.

 The problem team faced was very similar to this and then here comes the role of model conversion.
 In mobile applications, most of the models we can use are of tiny sizes for which we convert the large models to small ones.